 College Marketing Trends to Look Out For

-MNI Targeted Media has decades of experience in higher education marketing.
+Media Now Interactive has decades of experience in higher education marketing.
 Our marketing experts have worked with a variety of targeted digital ads and print media designed to keep applicants' interest in mind and convert them to students.
-Read our guide on how colleges can pivot to a new digital marketing age in a post-COVID era.

 About the Author

-@Janine Pollack, MNI Integrated Marketing Director and self-appointed Storyteller in Chief, leads the brands commitment to generating content that informs and inspires.
-Prior to MNI, Janine worked with Fortune 500 companies and world-renowned education institutions on numerous research and white papers, podcasts and thought-leadership and education campaigns.
+@Janine Pollack, Media Now Interactive Integrated Marketing Director and self-appointed Storyteller in Chief, leads the brands commitment to generating content that informs and inspires.
+Prior to Media Now, Janine worked with Fortune 500 companies and world-renowned education institutions on numerous research and white papers, podcasts and thought-leadership and education campaigns.